 But above and beyond the technology itself, savvy salespeople are considering the marketplace for this product.
 How corded is it?
 Are there too many players, is the company engaged in a red ocean or a blue ocean strategy?

-A top salesperson got where they are based on the value of their relationships, and the depth of their network.
+A top salesperson got where they are based on the value of their relationships and the depth of their network.
 There’s no point in making a move where you can’t carry those relationships forward with you.
 It’s not enough to only believe in the product you’re selling, it’s vital to consider if it’s one you can sell to a marketplace/customer base you know well.
 How well will you be able to leverage your existing network?
-And, more importantly, does this new product solve a real problem your current customers?
+And, more importantly, does this new product solve a real problem for your current customers?

-When it comes to startups, who is just as important as what.
+When it comes to startups, who are just as important as what.
 Top management leaders who’ve scaled a company before, who have the knowledge, experience and following to build a successful company are nearly as important as the technology itself.
 Savvy salespeople look to the management team as a good barometer for potential success.
 They’re looking for managers they not only they feel they can work with, but who have a track record of success and can move the company toward profit and beyond.

-It’s also important to remember that more people cite lack of faith in, or a conflict with, their manager as the number one reason for leaving a position.
+It’s also important to remember that more people cite a lack of faith in, or conflict with, their manager as the number one reason for leaving a position.
 And while you can’t know how you’ll get on with a manager, doing due diligence about the people you’ll be reporting to is a key consideration to make.

 Look, salespeople know a worthwhile lead when they see it, and they can also recognize a dead-end long before it comes into view.
-Yes, there has to be a belief in the technology and an investment in the worth it adds to business, or society at large, but more than that, there has to be the potential for a high return.
+Yes, there has to be a belief in the technology and an investment in the worth it adds to the business, or society at large, but more than that, there has to be the potential for a high return.

 Always consider who is involved.
 Is this a purely VC backed venture, or PE?
 Where are they in their funding?
 While getting into a company while they are still in series A funding might promise higher returns later on, we are currently finding that the majority of our sales candidates are interested in series C or beyond.
 This may be attributable to the fact that the first quarter of 2016 has seen the lowest number of companies going public, or it may be that they are looking to move only to companies that are further along in their development.
 Either way, the real potential has to be there for a company to attract top sales talent.

-Getting in on the ground floor of a disruptive technology insures that a salesperson is both challenged, engaged and invested in the company’s success.
-The only gamble of course, is whether the tech will catch on or not.
+Getting in on the ground floor of a disruptive technology ensures that a salesperson is both challenged, engaged and invested in the company’s success.
+The only gamble, of course, is whether the tech will catch on or not.
 If they’ve judged well and have gone where the smart money is sitting, they can expect to find themselves post-IPO in a very comfortable position, and their reputation as a sales leader greatly enhanced.